syncfusion-content/blazor-docs/blazor/linear-gauge/animation.md

 # Animation in Blazor Linear Gauge Component

-By setting the [AnimationDuration](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.LinearGauge.SfLinearGauge.html#Syncfusion_Blazor_LinearGauge_SfLinearGauge_AnimationDuration) property, all of the elements in the Linear Gauge, such as the axis lines, ticks, labels, ranges, pointers and annotations, can be animated sequentially.
-When the `AnimationDuration` property is set to a value in milliseconds, the animation for the Linear Gauge is started, providing a smooth rendering effect for the component.
-The animation effect will not be started if the property is set to **0**, which is the default value.
-If this animation is enabled, the component will exhibit the following behavior.
+All of the elements in the Linear Gauge, such as the axis lines, ticks, labels, ranges, pointers, and annotations, can be animated sequentially by using the [AnimationDuration](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.LinearGauge.SfLinearGauge.html#Syncfusion_Blazor_LinearGauge_SfLinearGauge_AnimationDuration) property.
+The animation for the Linear Gauge is enabled when the `AnimationDuration` property is set to an appropriate value in milliseconds, providing a smooth rendering effect for the component.
+If the `AnimationDuration` property is set to **0**, which is the default value, the animation effect is disabled.
+If the animation is enabled, the component will behave in the following order.

-1. At the same time, the axis line, ticks, labels, and ranges will be animated.
+1. The axis line, ticks, labels, and ranges will all be animated at the same time.
-2. Pointers will be animated next if they are available.
+2. If pointers are available, they will be animated next.
-3. Annotations will be animated if they are available.
+3. If available, annotations will be animated.

-The animation of the Linear Gauge is demonstrated in the example below.
+The animation of the Linear Gauge is demonstrated in the following example.

 ```cshtml